Russell Simmons, AJ Calloway Sexual Assault Story Allegedly Killed By MSNBC, Per ‘Hollywood Reporter’

 Abrams alleges that she and Russell Simmons had been friends since 1989 and occasionally slept together.
 One night in 1994, she was out partying with him even though she was dating another man and had told him that nothing sexual would be happening between them.
 That is the night he allegedly raped her.
 The next morning, Abrams attempted to commit suicide by swallowing a bottle of pills with some wine.
 She then spent time in a psychiatric ward.

-Simmons denies raping Abrams, and his attorney said via statement to THR that he “passed a lie detector test answering ‘No’ to questions about whether he assaulted, raped or forced anyone to have sex, including Ms. Abrams.”
+Simmons denies raping Abrams, and his attorney said, via statement to THR, that he “passed a lie detector test answering ‘No’ to questions about whether he assaulted, raped or forced anyone to have sex, including Ms. Abrams.”

 The 60-year-old has been accused of sexual allegations by more than a dozen women, noted USA Today, who added that one unidentified woman filed a $10 million lawsuit in March accusing him of rape.

-AJ Calloway allegedly assaulted Abrams in 2006 after becoming friends when she asked the then BET host to appear at a fundraiser she was planning for a nonprofit.
+AJ Calloway allegedly assaulted Abrams in 2006 after becoming friends when she asked the then-BET host to appear at a fundraiser she was planning for a nonprofit.
 She had been dating one of his friends at the time and said she had turned down his advances.
 After hanging out one evening, Calloway drove Abrams back to her apartment building and allegedly sexually assaulted her once they arrived.
 She claims he exposed himself, tried to push her head to his lap, and then used her hand to stroke him until he ejaculated.
 Abrams did report the incident to the police, and Calloway was arrested.
 However, the case was dismissed on procedural grounds.

 Calloway’s attorney confirmed there was a case against him, but told THR that “these decade-old allegations are false.
 They were false when they were first made and are false now.
 Mr. Calloway fully cooperated with law enforcement from the beginning, denied the allegations, and the case was completely dismissed in November 2007.
 After the case was dismissed, the court records were sealed as a matter of law and are no longer available.”